yiweisun/Toxic-Comments-Classification-Web-App/README.md

 QA: Jerry Chen

 ## Project Objective
-This repo can be used to produce a toxic comments classification web app.
+This repository can be used to produce a toxic comments classification web app.
 The data preprocessing steps are written with `R` and the app is written with `Python 3`.

 ## Project Charter